You can work around this by specifying one parameter in your

 EncoderParameters encoderParams = new EncoderParameters(1);

-encoderParams.Param[0] = new EncoderParameter(Encoder.Quality, (longthis.ImgQuality);
+encoderParams.Param[0] = new EncoderParameter(Encoder.Quality, (long) this.ImgQuality);

 ImageCodecInfo encoder = ImageCodecInfo.GetImageEncoders()[(int) this.OutputFormat];